Section 01

 • LinkedIn ads targeted by company and job title.

-• 6sense display across the full account.
+• 6sense display across the full account footprint.

 • Goal: get Pendo in front of 3+ stakeholders per account before first outreach.